Derby defeat sees Liverpool hit 98-year low after fourth successive loss at Anfield | Goal.com

 The Reds have seen the wheels come off their 2020-21 Premier League campaign in spectacular fashion, with the defending champions hitting a serious slump.

-Jurgen Klopp’s woes continued against their arch-rivals on Saturday, with Richarlison and Gylfi Sigurdsson netting for the Toffees, and the German is being left to reflect on a sorry home run that is Liverpool’s worst in almost a century.
+Jurgen Klopp’s woes continued against their arch-rivals on Saturday, with Richarlison and Gylfi Sigurdsson netting for the Toffees, and the German must now reflect on a sorry home run that is Liverpool’s worst in almost a century.

 When did Liverpool last endure such a run?